-Beef recipes are one of my favorites, there are so many affordable cuts, that taste extra tender if cooked right and so many delicious combos.
-The good thing about beef is that the most expensive cuts, aren’t necessarily the best.
-Th cooking method is key for each cut, in order to get the best result.
+Beef recipes are one of my favorite to make.
+There are so many affordable cuts, that taste extra tender if cooked right, and so many delicious combos.
+The good thing about beef is that the most expensive cuts aren’t necessarily the best.
+The cooking method is key for each cut, in order to get the best result.

 How to choose beef cuts:

 Chuck – the chuck is the shoulder, it is very lean and because of that very tough.
-It is best in beef recipes like ground into hamburger patties, cut into stew meat, and it is also perfect for pot roasts, as it requires a longer period of time to cook it for the perfect tender bite.
+It is best in beef recipes like ground into hamburger patties, or cut into stew meat.
+Also, it is perfect for pot roasts, as it requires a longer period of time to cook it for the perfect tender bite.

 Round – like the chuck, it is a heavily used muscle, which means that its very lean and full of connective tissue.
 It is ideal for roasts and steaks which must be stewed or braised in order to make them tender.

 Brisket – knows as the breast, it is very tough and contains a lot of fat.
 It is generally brined to make corned beef as well pastrami.
 It can be cooked to tender perfection using a smoker.